pasabanov/docsy-example/content/en/docs/contribution-guidelines.md

 {{% pageinfo %}}

-These basic sample guidelines assume that your Docsy site is deployed using Netlify and your files are stored in GitHub.
+These basic sample guidelines assume that your files are stored in GitHub.
 You can use the guidelines "as is" or adapt them with your own instructions: for example, other deployment options, information about your doc project's file structure, project-specific review guidelines, versioning guidelines, or any other information your users might find useful when updating your site.
 [Kubeflow](https://github.com/kubeflow/website/blob/master/README.md) has a great example.

 Don't forget to link to your own doc repo rather than our example site!
 Also make sure users can find these guidelines from your doc repo README: either add them there and link to them from this page, add them here and link to them from the README, or include them in both locations.

 {{% /pageinfo %}}

-We use [Hugo](https://gohugo.io/) to format and generate our website, the [Docsy](https://github.com/pasabanov/docsy) theme for styling and site structure, and [Netlify](https://www.netlify.com/) to manage the deployment of the site.
+We use [Hugo](https://gohugo.io/) to format and generate our website and the [Docsy](https://github.com/pasabanov/docsy) theme for styling and site structure.
 Hugo is an open-source static site generator that provides us with templates, content organisation in a standard directory structure, and a website generation engine.
 You write the pages in Markdown (or HTML if you want), and Hugo wraps them up into a website.